deeptools/pyBigWig/README.md

     >>> bw.header()
     {'maxVal': 2L, 'sumData': 272L, 'minVal': 0L, 'version': 4L, 'sumSquared': 500L, 'nLevels': 1L, 'nBasesCovered': 154L}

+Note that this is also possible for bigBed files and the same dictionary keys will be present.
+Entries such as `maxVal`, `sumData`, `minVal`, and `sumSquared` are then largely not meaningful.

 ## Compute summary information on a range

-BigWig files are used to store values associated with positions and ranges of them.
+bigWig files are used to store values associated with positions and ranges of them.
 Typically we want to quickly access the average value over a range, which is very simple:

     >>> bw.stats("1", 0, 3)
     [0.2000000054637591]